 The conceptual framework of the NBI-DSS is shown in Figure 1.
-In general the DSS will simulate the changes of the hydro-climatic systems and engineered systems, evaluate the impacts of the changes from the ecological, economic and social aspects, and support decision making based on the impact assessment.
-The consequence of the decision together with natural changes (e.g., climate variability and climate change) will initialize another round of modeling analysis in the manner of adaptive management.
-The DSS will include an information management system, a regional river basin planning model, and a suite of analytical tools to support multi-objective analysis of investment alternatives, as well as the core national tools to assist in the design and evaluation of alternative development paths and the identification of joint investment projects at the sub-regional and regional level (Figure 2).
-The areas of concern to be addressed include (Seid, 2009): water resources development through engineering structures, optimal water resources utilization through non-structural interventions, hydropower potentials, rainfed and irrigated agricultural production, floods control, drought management, watershed and sediment management and navigation.
+In general, the DSS will simulate the changes of the hydro-climatic systems and engineered systems in both short and medium term, evaluate the ecological, economic and social impacts of these changes, and support decision-making based on the results of this impact assessment.
+The consequence of the decision combined with natural changes (e.g., climate variability and climate change) will initialize another round of modeling analysis that will be focused on adaptive management.
+The DSS includes an information management system, a regional river basin planning model, and a suite of analytical tools to support multi-objective analysis of investment alternatives.
+It also contains tools to assist national governments with the design and evaluation of alternative development paths and the identification of joint investment projects at the sub-regional and regional level (Figure 2).
+The areas of concern to be addressed include (Seid, 2009):

+- Water resources development through engineering structures

+- Optimal water resources utilization through non-structural interventions

+- Hydropower potential

+- Rainfed and irrigated agricultural production

+- Flood control

+- Drought management

+- Watershed and sediment management

+- Navigation.

-Figure 1: The conceptual framework of the NBI-DSS (After Seid, 2009)
+Figure 1: The conceptual framework of the NBI-DSS (Source: Seid, 2009)

-Figure 2: The Schematic of the NBI-DSS (After Seid, 2009)
+Figure 2: Schematic of the NBI-DSS (Source: Seid, 2009)

-WRPM has prepared a Conceptual Design and Development Plan for the NBI-DSS, which is structured into several parallel tasks, grouped into three independent work packages:
+Recently WRPM has prepared a Conceptual Design and Development Plan for the NBI-DSS, which is structured into a number of parallel tasks that are grouped into three independent work packages:

-- Work Package 1: Software Development and System Implementation, consisting of detailed design update and technical specification including a systems ontology and the definition of model specifics. - Work Package 2: Data Compilation, Processing and Pilot Test Applications, being executed in parallel but independently, involving end users and the NBI DSS core and national teams. - Work Package 3: Supervision and Monitoring, coordinating/synchronizing the parallel activities and organizes quality assurance processes.
+- Work Package 1: Software Development and System Implementation, which consists of detailed design update and technical specifications, including a systems' ontology and the definition of model structures. - Work Package 2: Data Compilation, Processing and Pilot Test Applications executed in parallel but independently that involve end users and the NBI-DSS core and national teams.

+• Work Package 3: Supervision and Monitoring, which consists of coordinating/synchronizing the aforementioned parallel activities and organizing quality assurance processes.

-For Work Package 1, WRPM has already made a contract with DHI, an international consulting firm in Denmark, especially for the development of a semi-distributed watershed hydrologic model including reservoir and groundwater storage regulation and water withdrawals for human uses.
-The model is based on a node-link network that depicts the upstream-downstream relation, including the various water sources nodes (catchments, groundwater, rainfall harvesting, etc.) and water demand nodes (municipal and industrial, agricultural, hydropower, navigational, ecological, etc.) As common watershed hydrologic models, hydrologic response units (HRUs) will be used as the fundamental spatial units to simulate the hydrologic processes.
-Among the essential physical processes, the estimate of soil moisture and evapotranspiration flux is the key for crop growth from the perspective of water.
-Reservoir and aquifer storage and stream flow, which are explicitly simulated in the model, determine irrigation water availability.
+One of the major tasks for Work Package 1is the development of a semi-distributed watershed hydrologic model that includes reservoir and groundwater storage regulations and water withdrawals for human uses.
+The model is based on a node-link network that depicts upstream-downstream relationships, including various water sources nodes (catchments, groundwater, rainfall harvesting, etc.) and water demand nodes (municipal and industrial, agricultural, hydropower, navigational, ecological, etc.) As for other widely-used watershed hydrologic models, hydrologic response units (HRUs) will be used as the fundamental spatial units in which hydrologic processes are simulated.
+WRPM has already signed a contract with DHI, an international consulting firm in Denmark for Work Package 1.